 So, Self-Rewiring has lots and lots of lists, four categories of them:

 They’re all quite easy to use.
-In this chapter I'll show you the first two: the Feelings and Desires lists.
-We’ll consider the last two in the next chapter.
+In this chapter I'll show you the first: the Feelings lists.
+We’ll consider the others afterwards.

 Let’s get started.